Through The Fibro Fog

 When we look at the SIGHI list, the first thing to notice is that, generally speaking, fresh cheeses such as mozzarella, ricotta cheese and mascarpone are rated as low histamine, while aged cheeses are rated as high histamine.

-However, it is important to remember that the list refers to fresh cheeses as they are, rather than flavoured or with other added ingredients.
+However, it is important to remember that the list refers to fresh cheeses as they are, rather than flavored or with other added ingredients.
 So if we think about ricotta cheese, the list is referring to plain ricotta cheese.
 Not to different varieties that have added fruit, herbs or other ingredients.

 One thing to note when buying cheese then, is to check the ingredients label.
 Anecdotally, I tend to find that 'big name' brands have more added ingredients than store-own products, although this could just be where I live.